Showdown (AFL): Player recruitment

 Due to the inherent nature of being the only two South Australian clubs in the competition, when a player seeks to move to the state both clubs often vigorously compete for the players signature.
-This also applies during the AFL Draft when both clubs will jostle for position to gain local talent.
+This also applies during the AFL draft when both clubs will jostle for position to gain local talent.
 Two notable examples of this characteristic were the bidding wars between the two clubs for Steven Motlop and Jordan Dawson.
 Both players in their first Showdown appearances, Motlop for Port Adelaide after leaving Geelong and Dawson for Adelaide after leaving Sydney, kicked match winning goals for their new clubs.

 Guernsey issues

 In 2005 for the AFL's Heritage Round, Adelaide decided to wear an iteration of the South Australian state guernsey, with the 'AFC' monogram instead of the 'SA' monogram, which was originally worn in 1930.
 During the same match Port Adelaide were blocked by the AFL from wearing the club's Prison Bar guernsey.

 In February 2014, Adelaide announced that they would wear the South Australian state guernsey in the first Showdown at Adelaide Oval.
 This left Port Adelaide fans particularly aggrieved as many of their greats had worn the South Australia guernsey in the past.
 Port Adelaide released a statement at the time saying that the state guernsey was "a symbol of South Australian football unification, not division".
 Others commented that it would be misappropriation to use a State guernsey for a club based competition with players who came from interstate being forced to wear a symbol of South Australia.

 Shortly after unveiling the guernsey, Adelaide were denied permission to wear it by the SANFL.
 Port Adelaide meanwhile were granted permission by the AFL to wear their traditional "Prison Bar" guernsey for the only Showdown in 2020, as part of the club's 150th anniversary celebrations.
 The club requested it wear the guernsey in all future matches between the teams, which was rejected by Collingwood and the AFL.
-The club negotiated an agreement with Collingwood to return the guernsey for the 2023 home Showdown match.
+The club negotiated an agreement with Collingwood to return the guernsey for the 2023 home Showdown match; an agreement which has since been extended to include all future home showdown matches in both the AFL and AFL Women's competitions.

-Competitiveness

-The Showdown has a history of upsets with ladder ranking and betting markets being a poor indicator of the final result.
-As of Showdown 44, over a third of meetings have gone the way of the lower ranked team.
-In addition to this the overall head-to-head lead has been held by both teams at different stages, has never gone beyond a differential of 6 and, as of Showdown 51 has Port Adelaide leading by only a single win.
-This contrasts with the Western Derby where West Coast have never relinquished the lead of the head-to-head ledger and have at some stages held a 12 win differential over Fremantle and the Sydney Derby where the Sydney Swans have also never relinquished the lead of the head-to-head ledger and held a 7 win differential over the GWS Giants after 9 meetings.